Betty1480/Betty1480/README.md

-Welcome to my GitHub profile!
+Welcome to my profile!
 I'm a Computer Science graduate with a strong foundation in data science, machine learning, and data analysis.
 I have hands-on experience with various data-driven projects and a passion for leveraging data to drive insights and decision-making.

 ## About Me
 - 🔭 I’m currently working on enhancing my machine learning models for real-world applications.